dotkernel/api-documentation/docs/book/v5/upgrading/UPGRADE-5.3.md

 ### Update User status and remove isDeleted properties

 Up to and including version 5.2, the `User` entity made use of the `UserStatusEnum` to mark the account status (`active` or `inactive`) and marked deleted accounts with the `isDeleted` property.
 Starting from version 5.3 the `isDeleted` property has been removed because, by default, there is no use in having both it and the status property.
 As such, a new `Deleted` case for `UserStatusEnum` is now used to mark a deleted account and remove the redundancy.

 * [BC Break] Remove the `isDeleted` property from the `User` class, alongside all usages, as seen in the [pull request](https://github.com/dotkernel/api/pull/359/files)
 * Add a new "deleted" case to `UserStatusEnum`, which is to be used instead of the previous `isDeleted` property
-* Update the database and it's migrations to reflect the new structure
+* Update the database and its migrations to reflect the new structure
   > The use of "isDeleted" was redundant in the default application, and as such was removed
   >
   > All default methods are updated, but any custom functionality using "isDeleted" will require refactoring